Add as a preferred source on Google

 2. Add the Cucumber.
 Peel and grate the cucumber with the largest side of a box cutter.
 Then, add the gratings to a cheesecloth, and squeeze out any excess liquid.
 Stir the cucumber into the cucumber sauce, making sure it is well incorporated.

 3. Adjust.
-Give your sauce a taste test, and adjust the seasonings as necessary to satisfy your tastebuds.
+Give your sauce a taste test, and adjust the seasonings as necessary to satisfy your taste buds.
 Garnish with za’atar, if desired, and enjoy!

 Serving Suggestions

-This cucumber sauce is so good, you’ll be tempted to eat it with nothing but a spoon.
+This sauce is so good, you’ll be tempted to eat it with nothing but a spoon.
 No judgment if you do!
 However, we also love these other ways to serve it:

 How to Store

-More Dips, Sauce, and Spreads
+More Dips, Sauces, and Spreads

 Ready to elevate your culinary game?
 Explore a variety of our other favorite homemade dips, sauces, and spreads below to add a burst of flavor to all your favorite recipes!